nicelabSG/Power-Systems-Optimization/README.md

-# Power-Systems-Optimization
+# Notes

-This repository provides code related to power systems optimizaion.
+- This repository provides code for Optimization.
+- If you have any questions related to the uploaded code, you can contact Minjae Son (thsalswo536@gmail.com).